bcCOVID-19group/bcCOVID-19group-site/content/authors/admin/_index.md

 ---
 # Display name
-name: BC COVID-19 Rapid Response Modelling Group
+name: BC COVID-19 Modelling Group

 # Username (this should match the folder name)
 authors: